Will I graduate from this program with a teaching license?

 Professional Licensure Disclaimer Statement

-This program meets the requirements for professional teaching licensure in Washington D.C.
+This program meets the requirements for professional teaching licensure in Elementary Education (Grades 1-6) in Washington D.C.
 American University cannot guarantee whether the program meets requirements for professional licensure in any other states.
 American University recommends that you consult with the appropriate licensing agency or board in the state or territory for which you seek to obtain licensure prior to beginning your course of study.